Aize-Public/words/README.md

 Allow the extra flag `-ngram X` where the user can specify how many n-gram to use to count, instead of single words.

+## Submit

+make a fork of this repo, and share it with us.
+Alternatively send us a zip/tgz file.